PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 ASCII - 7-bit character set - (128 characters) - uses less memory space
 ASCII extended - 8-bit - 256 characters
 Unicode - 16/32-bit - 65,000+ characters - every possible character in every language

+Pixel - smallest area of an image - 1 dot
 Images - made up of pixels.
+Colour of each pixel is a binary number Colour depth - no. of bits used for each pixel (Bit depth)
+  - 2^(number of bits) = no. of colours
+  - improves quality, bigger file size
-Colour of each pixel is a binary number Colour depth - no. of bits used for each pixel - 2^(number of bits) = no. of colours Resolution - the concentration of pixels in an area - given as WidthxHeight - dpi(dots per inch) - higher resolution = better quality, bigger file size
+Resolution - concentration of pixels in an area - given as WidthxHeight - dpi(dots per inch) - higher resolution = better quality, bigger file size
 Metadata - information about image file, stored within it. (e.g height,width,colour depth,resolution, format, image time&date)

+Analogue sound - a pressure wave causing air to vibrate - computer cant interpret
+ - Amplitude - height - Volume
+ - Frequency - wavelength - pitch
-Sound - has to be converted from analogue --> digital to be stored by computer.
-Done by sampling Sampling - Amplitude measured at regular intervals, creates digital representation of wave.
+Speakers etc - sound converted from digital back to analogue - vibrating cone causes pressure waves Sound - has to be converted from analogue --> digital to be stored by computer.
+Done by sampling:
+Sampling - Amplitude measured at regular intervals, creates digital representation of wave.
+  - more frequent samples = more accurate = better quality, bigger file size
+  - Sample rate = rate of interval recordings
+  - Can also improve quality by increasing no. of bits representing each sample (Sample resolution)

-  - more frequent samples = more accurate = better quality, bigger file size Compression - makes file size smaller - data faster to send, quicker to download, faster to load, less storage space Lossy - permanently removes some data from file - image/audio lower quality (JPEG, MPEG, MP3) Lossless - data temporarily removed, put back together when file opened. - useful for files that need all data in (PDF, GIF)
+Compression - makes file size smaller - data faster to send, quicker to download, faster to load, less storage space Lossy - permanently removes some data from file - image/audio lower quality (JPEG, MPEG, MP3)
+  - data transfer of file quicker
+  - useful for data not fully needed, can store more data and it runs quicker Lossless - data temporarily removed, put back together when file opened. - useful for files that need all data in (PDF, GIF, Text documents, .exe)
   - reduces file less than lossy
   - one method - RLE(run-length encoding)
+RLE - sequences displaying redundant data stored as single value
+ - e.g - a,a,a,b,c,c,c,c = a3,b1,c4